The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ### Notes for this Re-Opener:

 * If you enter **Wrath of the Heavens** with a Soul Slice charge, use it before Enshrouding.
-* If you enter **Wrath of the Heavens** with Gluttony ready, use it before your first Enshroud window but you probably already lost one use over the fight.
+* If you enter **Wrath of the Heavens** with Gluttony ready, use it before your first Enshroud window, but you probably already lost one use over the fight.
 * Here again, try to end with zero Soul Slice charges.
-* If you get Gluttony right before Thordan jumps away use it even if you can only hit one Gibbet/Gallows.
-Otherwise you will lose a use over the fight.
+* If you get Gluttony right before Thordan jumps away, use it even if you can only hit one Gibbet/Gallows, otherwise you will lose a use over the fight.

 ### Tips for the Meteors after Death of the Heavens

 * Use Shadow of Death on your initial meteor.
-For the rest just hit them without Death's Design.
+For the rest, just hit them without Death's Design.
-* I would suggest to save 50 Shroud gauge so you can use one Enshroud on the Meteors.
-Especially if you're still progging the fight.
+* I would suggest to save 50 Shroud gauge so you can use one Enshroud on the Meteors, especially if you are still progging the fight.
 Otherwise you can safe it if your group has no problem there.
 * You can hit three Meteors at once with Grim Reaping and Lemure's Scythe if you stand on the outer tiles of the inner Ring.
 A Picture for reference:

 [![2022-06-28-14-01-00](https://i.im.ge/2022/08/04/F36m8Y.2022-06-28-14-01-00.png)](https://im.ge/i/F36m8Y)